morninj/django-layout/docs/development.rst

 Configure Development Settings
 ------------------------------

+Local settings live in ``config.env``.
+To begin, copy the sample config file:

 ::

-    $ cd project_name/project_name
-    $ cp settings.py.sample settings.py

-``settings.py`` is excluded from the repository to avoid clobbering it when you sync the code across servers.

-The default development database is SQLite in a file named ``local.db``.
-To change this, edit ``project_name/development.py``.
+    $ mv config.env.sample config.env

+The default settings are good for a normal development environment, but you may want to tweak them.

-Configure the database:
+Next, configure the database:

 ::